 Please bear with me as I say this, but in my opinion, making sure that your website is optimized for mobile viewers is more important than making sure that it’s optimized for desktop.

 It’s not that I wholeheartedly believe in the principle itself, but I do believe in raw data.
 It just so happens that mobile traffic is now bigger than desktop traffic (data confirms).
-This means that by not having a mobile-optimized site, you’re potentially alienating the majority of your visitors.
+This means that by not having a mobile-optimized site, you’re potentially losing website traffic.

 Okay, enough preaching.
 So what to do?

 First, you need to check if your current design is mobile-friendly.
 There are a couple of ways to do that:

 There’s no inferior tool among these two.
 It’s a good idea to use both, and see what they have to say about your site.

 Simply go to any of the above, enter your website URL, and wait for the results.
 Takes only a minute.

 If you’re lucky, both Google and Bing will say that your site is optimized.
 That’s good.
 You can stop reading this section of the guide.